 Subject of Hydraulics is a basic engineering subject and helps in solving fluid flow problems in the field of Civil Engineering.
-The subject deals with basic concepts and principles in hydrostatics, hydro kinematics and hydrodynamics and their application in solving fluid -mechanics problems.
+The subject deals with basic hydrostatics, hydro concepts and principles in kinematics hydrodynamics and their application in solving fluid -mechanics problems.

+1.Introduction:

-- 1. Introduction: - 1.1 Fluids: Real and ideal fluids - 1.2 Fluid Mechanics, Hydrostatics, Hydrodynamics, Hydraulics - 2.
-Properties of Fluids (definition only) - 2.1 Mass density, specific weight, specific gravity, viscosity, surface tension cohesion, adhesion and, capillarity, vapour pressure and compressibility. - 2.2 Units of measurement and their conversion - 3.
-Hydrostatic Pressure: - 1.1 Pressure, intensity of pressure, pressure head, Pascal's law and its applications. - 1.2 Total pressure, resultant pressure, and centre of pressure. - 1.3 Total pressure and centre of pressure on horizontal, vertical and inclined plane surfaces of rectangular, triangular, trapezoidal shapes and circular.
+- 1.1 Fluids: Real and ideal fluids - 1.2 Fluid Mechanics, Hydrostatics, Hydrodynamics, Hydraulics - 2.
+Properties of Fluids (definition only) - 2.1 Mass density, specific weight, specific gravity, viscosity, surface tension - cohesion, adhesion and, capillarity, vapour pressure and compressibility. - 2.2 Units of measurement and their conversion - 3.
+Hydrostatic Pressure: - 1.1 Pressure, intensity of pressure, pressure head, Pascal's law and its applications. - 1.2 Total pressure, resultant pressure, and centre of pressure. - 1.3 Total pressure and centre of pressure on horizontal, vertical and inclined Plan surface of triangular, trapezoidal shapes and rectangular, circular (No derivation) - 4.
+Measurement of Pressure: - 4.1 Piezometer, simple manometer and differential manometer, Bourden gauge and dead weight pressure gauge. - 5.
+Fundamentals of Fluid Flow:

-(No derivation)
+(6 hr)